 The Investment Adviser takes a location-led approach to sourcing opportunities.
-Areas of interest in UK cities will be identified based on analysis of past price and rent trends, planned supply, demographic shifts, length of commute, customer demand indicators and other key data points.
+Areas of interest will be identified based on analysis of past price and rent trends, planned supply, demographic shifts, length of commute, customer demand indicators and other key data points.

-The Investment Adviser evaluates all properties coming onto the market in the target areas each day, using data analytics.
-This enables the Investment Adviser to quickly establish what are believed to be the top fraction of eligible properties.
+Opportunities will be sourced by the Investment Adviser for approval by the AIFM and the Company from new build developers, estate agents managing existing properties and, in time, directly from individuals themselves.
 Where possible, properties will be bought at a discount in order to seek to minimise Stamp Duty Land Tax and other costs of acquisition.